nabeelvalley/website/static/content/blog/2020/01-18/gatsby-migration-1.md

 # App Layout and Routes

-Next, we'll specify our application layout with the relevant routes in the `App.js` file, referencing the components we have created, we do this using the `BrowserRouter`.
+Lastly, we'll specify our application layout with the relevant routes in the `App.js` file, referencing the components we have created, we do this using the `BrowserRouter`.
 When we switch the project over to a Gatsby one, the `App.js` file will be converted into our `Layout` component to wrap our different pages

+We use the `Router` component and the page inside of it, this essentially handles Routing via the `Link` components.
+Next we have a `div` as a wrapper for our component as well as a `header`, `nav`, and `main` tags to organise the page

+The `Route` component takes in the component that we would like to display for a given route, and the `Switch` helps us to ensure that only route is actively being fisplayed at a time.
+The `Switch` will navigate from the first to last `Route` and render the first one that matches the given `path`

 Fow now, our `App.js` file is as follows: